mickyzinho/apple-guidelines-history/README.md

-# Apple Guidelines and Developer Agreements History
+# Apple Review Guidelines and Developer Agreements History
 A history of Apples Developer Program License Agreement and App Review Guidelines

 ## Disclaimer